Luxury Coliving: What It Is and Whether It's Worth the Price

 The honest alternative

 why Casa Basilico is built differently.
 We're not claiming to be luxury.
-We're claiming to get the things right that luxury often misses.
+We're claiming to get right the things that luxury often misses.

-Our chapters run €650–1,600/month depending on room type and destination.
+Our chapters run €650 to 1,600/month depending on room type and destination.
 That includes daily communal dinners cooked together, a real community with a genuine vetting process, and WiFi that won't make you cry during a client call. see full pricing and what's included.

 We're not a hotel that added a coworking space and called it community.
 We're more like a dinner party that keeps moving.
 That's not for everyone.
 If it sounds like your thing, come find out.